variantstudios/greeleydowntown.com/_properties/805-16th-street.md

     large_image_path: /assets/805-16th-st-2-1.jpg
 ---

-Great commercial space available March 19, 2018.
-Currently utilized as a hair salon, the opportunity exists to operate a retail and/or office centered business out of this location.
-Conveniently located one block from the University of Northern Colorado at 805 16th Street, Greeley.
-Visibility from the busy intersection at 8th Avenue and 16th Street.
-Ample off-street parking available for employees and clientele.
+Retail or office space available immediately conveniently located one block from UNC at 805 16th Street.
+Previously utilized as a hair salon.
+Visibility from busy intersection at 8th Avenue and 16th Street.
+Ample off-street parking available for employees and clientele.&nbsp;<br>&nbsp;<br>Landlord to be responsible for property insurance, taxes and exterior maintenance including snow removal.

-There may be an opportunity for the new occupant to retain some of the Fixtures, Furniture and Equipment from the current hair salon operating in the space.
-Current salon is in the process of selling these items.

-Landlord to be responsible for property insurance, taxes and exterior maintenance.
 Tenant occupant responsible for rent, utilities and maintenance of interior commercial space.
-Offering a three year lease with flexibility to negotiate extension options.
+Offering a three year lease with flexibility to negotiate extension options.&nbsp;